Vira Natura

 Day 2 Sierra de Filabres

-Day 4 Journey to Ronda via Sierra de Cardena
+Day 4 Journey to Ronda via Torcal de Antequera

 Day 5 Sierra de la Nieves

 A somewhat higher area today where one of the few remaining tracts of Abies pinsapo persists on the upper slopes.
-Below these damp areas have Narcissus af. hispanicus, Helleborus foetidus and flowering Daphne laureola, whilst rocky areas are gilded with patches of tufts of pretty Narcissus assoanus and Linaria platycalyx.
-Other gorges host the lovely Linaria aeruginosa and if the season is early, white Antirrhinum graniticum.
+Below these damp areas have the large sulphurous trumpets of Narcissus bujei, Helleborus foetidus and flowering Daphne laureola, whilst rocky areas are gilded with patches of tufts of pretty Narcissus assoanus and Linaria platycalyx.
+Damp turf is liberally sprinkled with Romulea bulbocodium and warm machine slopes have Erica australis. a wonderfully scenic area we will spend time strolling through.
 Overnight near Ronda.

 Day 6 Sierra de Ronda

-There is a complex of massifs and outcrops around Ronda and spending time among these we’ll find sweet-scented Narcissus cuatrecassasii, Ornithogalum reverchonii, Fritillaria lusitanica, endemic Orchis olbiensis, the large-flowered buttercup Ranunculus rupestris, pretty pink Fedia corniculata and Iris planifolia.
-Short turf has a frosting of Erodium cicutarium among which we might find milky Orchis conica.
+There is a complex of massifs and outcrops around Ronda and spending time among these we’ll find sweet-scented Narcissus cuatrecassasii, Ornithogalum reverchonii, Fritillaria lusitanica, endemic Orchis olbiensis, the large-flowered buttercup Ranunculus rupestris, loose mounds of Saxifraga bourgeana, pretty pink Fedia cornucopia and with luck a few late-flowering Iris planifolia.
+Short turf has a frosting of Erodium cicutarium among which we might find milky Neotinea tridentata subsp. conica.
 Overnight near Ronda.

-Cliffs soaring from the grassy slopes and are topped with a classic white village; Grazalema.
-Along stream sides will be the last Narcissus papyraceus, but N. jonquilla should be in full flower and below another little village N. bulbocodium appears in wet ground and the surroduning meadows are good for various orchids and pink-flowered Centaurea pulla.
+Emerging from tracts of cork oaks, cliffs soaring from the grassy slopes and are topped with a classic white village; Grazalema.
+Below nearby cliffs Narcissus jonquilla should be in full flower and nearby wet seeps have the delicate N. bulbocodium.
 The road snakes up to a spectacular viewpoint above Grazalema and there are architectural gnarled cork oaks framing the landscape.
 Overnight near Ronda.

 Day 8 To Tarifa via La Janda

-Crossing the plains we stop at limestone outcrops for lovely Linaria aeruginosa and then encounter the hefty blue turbans of that most impressive of all squills; Scilla peruviana.
-Sometimes the first Iris xiphium is in flower too. if we have time we’ll continue a little further to an area of sandstone rocks with a colony of carnivorous Drosophyllum lusitanicum.
-Overnight Tarifa.
+We stop first at limestone outcrops that support the lovely Linaria aeruginosa and after crossing the plains beyond and finding Narcissus papyraceus subsp. panizzianus in flower, we then encounter the hefty blue turbans of that most impressive of all squills; Scilla peruviana.
+Hopefully, the first Iris xiphium will be in flower too and these two lovely species commonly grow together.
+Overnight near Tarifa.

 Day 9 Barbate & Trafalgar

-The coastal areas offer a change of scene with low-lying areas swathed in golden Lotus cretica, the large-flowered Centaurea spaherocephala and Malcomia littoralis among which appear Dipcadi serotinum.
+The coastal areas offer a change of scene with low-lying areas swathed in golden Lotus cretica, the large-flowered Centaurea sphaerocephala and Limonium sinuatum among which appear Dipcadi serotinum.
 Closer to the sea is Romulea clusiana.
-Saltmarches have stands of handsome Scrophularia sambucina and Gladiolus italicus.
-Dunes are stabilised with architectural umbrella pines below which grow Ophyrs tenthredinifera, fine forms of O. fusca, the all green Gennaria diphylla as well as Scilla ramburii, deep blue Anagallis monellii and pretty snow-white Acis triphyllum.
+Dunes are stabilised with architectural umbrella pines below which grow Ophyrs tenthredinifera, fine forms of O. fusca, the all green Gennaria diphylla as well as Scilla ramburii, deep blue Anagallis monellii and pretty drifts of snow-white Acis triphyllum.
+The extraordinary Antirrhinum tortuousum climbs up through the rich shrub flora of sun roses, lavender and golden Anthyllis cytisoides.
 The scenic lookout from Trafalgar has stout Orobanche densiflora and weeping bushes of Lygos monosperma are weighed down with ivory flowers.
-Overnight Tarifa.
+Near Tarifa we drive up to a special microclimate where were find the endemic sundew Drosophyllum lusitanicum on slopes near contorted cork oaks and stands of Rhododendron ponticum - a relict from cooler times.
+Overnight near Tarifa.

 Day 10 To Malaga for flights